 Gold has been prospected at the Galaxy Gold Mine since the 1880s and the Agnes gold mine in Barberton ("Agnes") has been exploited as an established mine since 1908.
 Currently, over 75 historical adits exist within the mining area, as well as tailings storage facilities comprised of previously mined and processed material.
-To date, the mining assets have produced over one million ounces of gold.(1) Galaxy's existing processing plants are in need of refurbishment and consist of a crushing, milling, flotation, biological oxidation of flotation concentrate, Carbon in Leach ("CIL") leaching, elution, smelting and tailings disposal designed to treat 16,000 tonnes of ore per month.
-This facility can be expanded through refurbishment and consists of a crushing, milling, flotation, biox, carbon in leach, elution and tailings disposal designed to treat 16,000 tonnes of ore per month.
-This facility can be expanded through refurbishment and consists of a crushing, milling, flotation, biox, carbon in leach, elution and tailings disposal designed to treat 16,000 tonnes of ore per month.
-This facility can be expanded through refurbishment and consists of a crushing, milling, flotation, thickening, Biox, carbon in leach, elution and tailings disposal designed to treat 16,000 tonnes of ore per month.
+To date, the mining assets have produced over one million ounces of gold.(3) Galaxy's existing processing plants are in need of refurbishment and consist of a crushing, milling, flotation, biological oxidation of flotation concentrate, CIL leaching, elution, smelting and tailings disposal designed to treat 16,000 tonnes of ore per month.
+This facility can be expanded through refurbishment and the introduction of larger mills and flotation, thickening, Biox, carbon in leach, elution and tailings disposal designed to treat 16,000 tonnes of ore per month.
+This facility can be expanded through refurbishment and the introduction of larger mills and flotation, thickening, Biox, carbon in leach, elution and tailings disposal designed to treat 16,000 tonnes of ore per month.
+This facility can be expanded through refurbishment and the introduction of larger mills and flotation, thickening, Biox, carbon in leach, elution and tailings disposal designed to treat 16,000 tonnes of ore per month.
 This facility can be expanded through refurbishment and the introduction of larger mills and flotation equipment.